-- The battery has not reached full-charge

-- The instrument is connected to a PC's USB port

-- The PC is not in standby
+- · The battery has not reached full-charge - The instrument is connected to a PC's USB port or USB charger - If connected to a PC, the PC is not in standby

 While charging the charge LED is orange.
 When fully charged the LED changes to green.